CodeSeven/toastr/README.md

         toastr.info('Are you the 6 fingered man?')

 ### Other Options
     // Display a warning toast, with no title toastr.warning('My name is Inigo Montoya.
-You Killed my father, prepare to die!')
+You killed my father, prepare to die!')

     // Display a success toast, with a title toastr.success('Have fun storming the castle!', 'Miracle Max Says')